 basically, i am thinking it may be a reporting error, more than an actual brokenness in the limit.

 there may be logs in /var/logs/afpd.log with something to show?

 i reduced it to 200GB to see how it works and it imposed the limit for me, reporting that there is not enough space, probably because that is not enough to hold all my backups.

 i raised it to 600gb and so far it seems to be working after one more backup took place.

 I clarified the wiki page on setting the limit the Time Machine volume size

-#3 Updated by deathstarz almost 5 years ago
+#3 Updated by deathstarz about 5 years ago

 - File During Backup.png View added